sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Graph Values
 ----------------------------------------

-Below is a sample workflow that contains Graph Values processor in Fire Insights.
+Below is a sample workflow that contains Graph Values processor in Sparkflows.
 It demonstrates the usage of Graph Values node to represent variation between a pairs of data series in Graphical format.

 It does the following processing of data: